 Active listening (asking a follow-up question, summarizing what you've heard so far, making a comment) will demonstrate your understanding—and help you clarify details and gather more facts.

 It's very important to avoid judgment or criticism during the interview.
 Remain as neutral as possible, listen respectfully, and focus on helping your client by gathering the information you'll need to advocate effectively on their behalf.

 5. Wrapping up the interview

 It can be difficult to control and direct the discussion during a client interview, but try to wrap things up within the time you agreed upon.
 For example, if you decided on a one-hour meeting, and there are only five minutes remaining, let the client know you'll be concluding the meeting shortly.

 You can always set up another meeting if needed, and you can reassure the client that you're available to answer follow-up questions by phone or email.

 Before you say goodbye, be sure to walk your client through important next steps.
 Let them know if you require additional documents or signatures, when you'll be getting in touch, and which legal procedures will happen next.

 Close the interview with professionalism and warmth.
 Walk your client to the door, shake their hand, give them your business card, and explain exactly when you'll be seeing each other next.

 Final steps?
 Take a few moments after the interview to evaluate how it went.
 What could you have done better?
 Are you satisfied with the outcome?
 What will you aim to improve during your next client interview?

-Consider the intensive, 12-month Paralegal Training offered at Herzing College in Toronto.
-Click below to explore the program, see a detailed list of courses—and learn whether you could qualify for up to $4000 in scholarships and vouchers.
+Consider the intensive, 12-month paralegal training at Herzing College in Toronto.
+Click below to explore the program, see a detailed list of courses, and chat live with a friendly admissions advisor.
 We're here to help!